Denver Weather: Much Cooler And Wetter Weather Coming After This Preview Of Summer

 Unfortunately, the front will also create a lot of cloud cover which will largely block the full “pink” supermoon Monday night.

-Mountain snow will not be impressive with most areas above 9,000 feet getting less than 2 inches of snow.
-A few spots could get up to 3 inches.
+Mountain snow will also be significant for late April with many mountain towns getting up to 6 inches of snow on Tuesday and Wednesday.
+Locations near the Continental Divide including ski areas that remain open like Loveland and Arapahoe Basin will get up to a foot of snow.

 It’s also possible the snow level could drop as low as 6,000 feet Wednesday morning meaning some of the western and southern suburbs of Denver could see a change to snow before the the Wednesday morning commute.
-No accumulation is expected outside of the mountains at this time.
+At this time, no accumulation is expected outside of the mountains and higher foothills.

 A few more rain showers will be possible during the day on Wednesday before the storm system moves away from Colorado Wednesday night.

 Sunny, dry, and eventually much warmer weather will return for the end of the week.
-High temperatures will likely be well into the 80s on Saturday and it could easily be the warmest day so far this year.MORE NEWS: ICE Captures Enrique Guzman-Rincon, Mexican Gang Member, In Aurora 5 Years After It Asked Local Agencies To Not Release Him From Jail
+High temperatures will likely be well into the 80s on Saturday and it could easily be the warmest day so far this year.MORE NEWS: Glenwood Springs Upgrades Water Facility To Prevent Sediment Overload After Grizzly Creek Fire